Erzmaster/Unofficial-TR-Documents-Batch-Downloader/README.md

 ![images/usage](images/Overlay_Active.png)

 The script is active once accessing https://app.traderepublic.com.
 But you can turn it off during login or anytime you do not need it via the browser plugin.
+Make sure to hit tab reload ("Tab neu laden") via the browser plugin, so the changes become active.

 ![images/toggle](images/ViolentMonkey_Toggle.png)